maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/my-rights-as-a-voter/disability-access.md

 Poll workers are trained on election laws and the rights of voters with disabilities, including the need to make reasonable modifications of policies and procedures to ensure equal access.

 Before each election, every registered voter is notified whether their polling place is accessible.
-This notification appears  on the sample ballot mailed to each voter by their county.
+This notification appears  on the Sample Ballot mailed to each voter by their county.

 #### Voting
 The California Secretary of State has approved several voting systems for use that allow voters with disabilities to cast their votes privately and independently.